jidongxiao/networksecurity/labs/tcpreset/README.md

 3 Linux VMs.
 VM1 as the victim (ssh client); VM2 as the ssh server; VM3 as the attacker.
 The 3 VMs reside in the same network.

 In addition, make sure the python module scapy is installed in the attacker VM.
-If not, run this command to install scapy:
+If not, run these two commands to install scapy:

 ```console
 # sudo apt update